deco-cx/deco/README.md

 ## Deploy to your own infrastructure

-The deno project created with Deno Compose is completely standalone — all of the CMS information is neatly packed in a JSON file along with the code.
+The deno project created with Deco is completely standalone — all of the CMS information is neatly packed in a JSON file along with the code.

-This means you can deploy a Deno Compose project easily to any hosting platform you want.
+This means you can deploy a Deco project easily to any hosting platform you want.

 > ⚠️ Self-hosting the editor itself is coming in early 2024.
 Bear with us as we refactor some innards before we can invite more developers to extend it!
 We're looking forward to it.

 ## Deploy to the deco.cx edge - FREE for personal projects

-You can also deploy any Deno Compose app to [deco.cx](https://www.deco.cx/en) — the managed infrastructure by the authors of this project.
+You can also deploy any Deco app to [deco.cx](https://www.deco.cx/en) — the managed infrastructure by the authors of this project.

 **It's free for unlimited sites up to 5,000 pageviews monthly!**